President Xi Jinping's 2023 New Year's Speech - ExBulletin

 Greetings to all of you.
 The year 2023 is approaching.
 From Beijing, I wish you all the best for the New Year.

 In 2022, we successfully held the 20th National Congress of the Communist Party of China (CPC).
-An ambitious plan has been drawn up to build a modern socialist country in all respects and advance the great rejuvenation of the Chinese nation on all fronts through a Chinese path to modernization, sounding a clear call of the times for us to move forward. forward on a new journey.
+An ambitious plan has been drawn up to build a socialist country that is modern in all respects and to advance the great rejuvenation of the Chinese nation on all fronts through a Chinese path to modernization, sounding a clarion call of the times for us to go from forward on a new journey.

 China’s economy remained the world’s second-largest and enjoyed solid development.
 GDP for the whole year is expected to exceed 120 trillion yuan.
 Despite a global food crisis, we achieved a bumper harvest for the 19th consecutive year, putting us in a stronger position to secure food supplies for the Chinese people.
 We have consolidated our gains in poverty eradication and advanced rural revitalization at all levels.
 We have introduced tax and fee reductions and other measures to ease the burden on businesses, and have actively worked to address the most pressing issues that people are most concerned about.